My Fear of Failure

 Then I met a man.

 Someone who seen past the lies I had created.
 He began to tear apart everything I had created around me to my core.
 Slowly, he built me back up with confidence, compassion, and understanding.
 I learned how to take a stand for what I believed in, and dealt with intimidation, without feeling like a coward.
-I felt like my writing became richer.
+I felt my writing becoming richer.
 My views of people, society, religion, and the environment, more open-minded.
-I had a voice, with the confidence to back it.
+I had a voice, as I built the confidence to back it.
 Now all I needed was a little knowledge.
 The notebook was still my best friend, but the library took on a new meaning.

 A new world awaited me.